2011 Ford F-53 ABS Module Rebuild - Where to Get it Done

 Quick Take

-you're absolutely right that the ABS control module for your 2011 Ford F-53 is no longer available new from Ford or most parts suppliers.
+What if that "discontinued" ABS module for your 2011 Ford F-53 motorhome could actually be brought back to life for a fraction of the replacement cost?
 The good news is that ABS module rebuilds are quite successful for F-53 chassis, and there are several reputable companies that specialize in this service.

 More Details